kuntzd99/u2_lab_useEffect_stoplight/README.md

   - The middle `<div>` will be given a className of `'yellow'` if `lights.yellow` is true.
   - Likewise, the bottom `<div>` will be given a className of `'green'` if the state of the green light is true

-Once you've finished, make sure to start up your app with `npm start` and see if you have all three lights working properly.
+When you've finished, make sure to start up your app with `npm start` and see if you have all three lights working properly.
 They should also be able to reset once all three are showing!
 Great!
 Now let's move onto `Highway.js`, since we're done with `StopLight.js`.

 ___
 ### Highway